CSouque/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a French evolutionary biologist & microbiologist, currently doing a post-doc at the University of Oxford in the group of <a href='https://macleanlab.wordpress.com/'> Craig MacLean </a>.
+I am a French evolutionary biologist & microbiologist, currently doing a postdoc at Harvard Medical School in the group of <a href='https://baymlab.hms.harvard.edu'> Michael Baym </a>.
 My research focuses on the evolution of antimicrobial resistance (AMR), and notably the involvement of mobile genetic elements and horizontal gene transfer in the spread and maintenance of resistance genes.
-After a PhD focusing on unraveling the evolutionary dynamics of an important driver of antimicrobial resistance, the integron, I am now working on exploring the mechanisms behind the evolutionary success of the mobile colistin resistance gene mcr-1.
+After a PhD focusing on unraveling the evolutionary dynamics of an important driver of antimicrobial resistance, the integron, I did a short postdoc exploring the mechanisms behind the evolutionary success of the mobile colistin resistance gene mcr-1.
 Engineer turned wet-lab scientist, I like to combine a variety of approaches to tackle these questions, going from phenotypic assays to genomics and computer simulations.

 Alongside AMR, I have a broad interest in public health and infectious diseases, and especially where they intersect with evolutionary biology.
-From clonal interfence to mutation supply, the recent pandemic has definitely shown that important concepts in evolution and population biology can directly impact our everyday life.
+From clonal interference to parallel evolution in variants, the recent pandemic has definitely shown that important concepts in evolution and population biology can directly impact our everyday life.

-I am also passionate about science communication, from writing about <a href= 'https://theconversation.com/why-resistance-is-common-in-antibiotics-but-rare-in-vaccines-152647'> the differences between antibiotic and vaccine resistance </a> to developing <a href='http://drugs-vs-bugs.com/#/'> boardgames about antibiotic resistance! </a>
+I am also passionate about science communication, from writing about <a href= 'https://theconversation.com/why-resistance-is-common-in-antibiotics-but-rare-in-vaccines-152647'> AMR </a> to developing <a href='http://drugs-vs-bugs.com/#/'> boardgames about antibiotic resistance! </a>